Hamsterdam117/Hamsterdam117.github.io/src/SRC-README.md

 - Any images should have the extentions in lower case

-The "testLayout.html" file within src is an empty page that can be used to write the page and see how it looks as you go without needing to rebuild.
+The "testLayout.html" file within src is an empty page that can be used to write the page and see how it looks as you go without needing to rebuild, however, building is quick enough that I usually build without uploading to GitHub to test how the page looks.

 Page building functions that can be used directly from the json file as a line:
 - "buildSectionSeparator()"